 Lost license plates can now be reissued online via the e-Government portal.
 Trailers and semi-trailers under 750 kg are now subject to registration procedures.

 Vehicles registered to disabled individuals must now include registry notations specifying who is authorized to drive them.
 Violations are reportable to the local tax authorities.
+Employers should also be aware of the related rules on who can drive a company car in Türkiye.

 Major Chinese EV brands such as BYD and Chery are actively progressing toward establishing manufacturing plants in Türkiye.
 This aligns with the government's goal of reducing import dependency.